konsulting/porter/README.md

 ### Site settings

+Site commands will pick up the current working directory automatically.
+They also allow you to specify the site by the directory name.

  - `porter sites:list`
- - `porter sites:unsecure {site}` - Set up a site to use http
+ - `porter sites:unsecure {site?}` - Set up a site to use http
- - `porter sites:secure {site}` - Set up a site to use https
+ - `porter sites:secure {site?}` - Set up a site to use https
- - `porter sites:remove {site}` - Remove a site
+ - `porter sites:remove {site?}` - Remove a site
  - `porter sites:php {site?}` - Choose the PHP version for site
  - `porter sites:nginx-config {site?}` - Choose NGiNX config template for a site, ships with default (/public such as Laravel) and project_root

+Site NGINX config files are created programmatically using the templates in `resources/views/nginx`.
+The config files are stored in `storage/config/nginx/conf.d`.

 ### PHP

  - `porter php:default` - Set default PHP version
  - `porter php:list` - List the available PHP versions
  - `porter php:open {version?}` - Open the PHP cli for the project, run in project dir, or run a specific version

+`php.ini` files are stored in `storage/config` by container.
+If you change one, you'll need to run `porter php:restart` for changes to be picked up.

 ### Node (npm/yarn)
  - `porter node:open` - Open Node cli, run in project dir

 ### MySQL
-Enabled by default available on the host machine @ localhost:13306.
+Enabled by default.
+Available on the host machine on port 13306`.

+The user is `root` and the password `secret`.
+You can connect with your favourite GUI if you want to.

  - `porter mysql:on`
  - `porter mysql:off`
  - `porter mysql:open` - Open MySQL cli

+MySQL data is stored in `storage/data/mysql`.
+Logs are stored in `storage/logs/mysql`.

 ### Redis

 Enabled by default.
-Available on the host machine @ localhost:16379.
+Available on the host machine on port 16379`.

  - `porter redis:on`
  - `porter redis:off`
  - `porter redis:open` - Open Redis cli

+Redis data is stored in `storage/data/redis`.